Cubs vs. Nationals: Betting Trends, Records ATS, Home/Road Splits

 Cubs Recent Betting Performance

-- The Cubs have played as the favorite in five of their past 10 games and won one of those contests.
+- The Cubs have played as the favorite in six of their past 10 games and have gone 1-5 in those contests.

-- When it comes to hitting the over, the Cubs and their opponents are 3-6-1 in their last 10 games with a total.
+- In their last 10 games with a total, the Cubs and their opponents have failed to hit the over eight times.

-- Bookmakers have not set a spread for any of the Cubs' last 10 games.
-Chicago's past three contests have gone under the total, and the average total in that run was 8.3.
+- Sportsbooks have not set a spread for any of the Cubs' last 10 games.
+Chicago's last four games have finished below the set point total, and the average total during that streak was 8.1.

 Cubs Betting Records & Stats

-- The Cubs have been favored on the moneyline 15 total times this season.
-They've finished 8-7 in those games.
+- The Cubs have been the moneyline favorite 16 total times this season.
+They've gone 8-8 in those games.

-- Chicago has not yet played a game with moneyline odds of -200 or shorter.
+- Chicago has never played a game this season with moneyline odds of -225 or shorter.

-- The implied moneyline probablility for this matchup gives the Cubs a 66.7% chance to win.
+- Based on this matchup's moneyline, the Cubs have an implied win probability of 69.2%.

-- Chicago has played in 29 games with over/under set, and have combined with opponents to go over the total 13 times (13-15-1).
+- Chicago has combined with opponents to hit the over on the total 13 times this season for a 13-16-1 record against the over/under.

 - The Cubs have not had a spread set for a game this season.